Avyayyy/Fintech-Hackathon-2026_Common-Cents/README.md

 Pinnacle is a Wealth Wellness Hub built for the FinTech Innovators Hackathon 2026 by team Common Cents.

-Investors today manage wealth across fragmented ecosystems — bank deposits, investment portfolios, real estate, and digital assets — with no unified view of their true financial health.
+Investors today manage wealth across fragmented ecosystems—bank deposits, investment portfolios, real estate, and digital assets—with no unified view of their overall financial health.
 Pinnacle solves this by aggregating all asset classes into a single, intelligent Wealth Wallet.

-The platform delivers four key capabilities: **Unify** — consolidate traditional and digital assets into one dashboard; **Analyze** — score financial wellness across diversification, liquidity, volatility, and behavioural resilience; **Visualize** — track wealth composition and health trends over time; and **Recommend** — run AI-powered stress tests and receive personalised, actionable insights.
+The platform delivers four key capabilities: **Unify** — consolidate traditional and digital assets into one dashboard; **Analyse** — score financial wellness across diversification, liquidity, volatility, and behavioural resilience; **Visualise** — track wealth composition and health trends over time; and **Recommend** — run AI-powered stress tests and receive personalised, actionable insights.

 Built with a Flask backend (PostgreSQL on Render) and a responsive vanilla JS frontend (GitHub Pages), Pinnacle works fully offline as a fallback, ensuring reliability for any user.
 A live demo account is available for judges to explore immediately.

-Pinnacle empowers both retail investors and financial advisers to assess opportunities, identify risks, and build long-term financial resilience — all from one intuitive interface.
+Pinnacle empowers both retail investors and financial advisers to assess opportunities, identify risks, and build long-term financial resilience—all through a single intuitive interface.

 ---